mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Note: What added insights or tips for practitioners can I bring here?
 NOTE - cf Resnick Designing for Tinkerability - and the concepts in that.  -->

-### GDP driving adoption of technical processes
+### GDP driving adoption of emerging technical processes

 The emergence of technical processes happens particularly on a pair level.
 It is at times motivated or sustained by a drive to implement or complete a GDP.
+The processes are not static but are modified by the community as they are adopted and passed on.

 Sometimes very explicitly as a parent explains, facilitates or guides a process, as in the case of Te & Da in accessing documentation.